milvus-io/milvus-docs/site/en/guides/monitor.md

    $ docker run -i -p 3000:3000 grafana/grafana
    ```

-2. Open `http://<hostname of machine running grafana>:3000` in your browser and log into the Grafana UI.
+2. Use your browser to open `http://<hostname of machine running grafana>:3000` and log into the Grafana UI.

 <div class="alert note">
 Grafana's default username and password are both "admin".
 You can create a Grafana account of your own.